 - Configure the period of time you want to keep the tracks.
 By default, they are kept for 30 days.

-A location tracking service is created.
-As the administrator who enables tracking, you own the location tracking feature service.
-The Location Tracking folder that is created and that stores all items (services, layers, and views) needed for location tracking is in your content and owned by you.
+A location tracking layer is created.
+As the administrator who enables tracking, you own the location tracking layer.
+The Location Tracking folder that is created and that stores all items (layers, views, and so on) needed for location tracking is in your content and owned by you.
 You, along with all administrators, can create track views using the Track Viewer web app, allowing others to view location tracks, but all such views are owned by you.
 You're the only administrator who can disable location tracking, although all administrators can pause it.

 Manage location tracking

 Once location tracking is enabled, administrators can manage it as follows:

 - Configure the period of time that tracks are kept.

 Tracked locations older than the configured period of time are deleted from the location tracking layer.